Blacktea

 What are the origins of the name Mr. Blacktea?

 My father comes from Stoke-on-Trent in England.
 There you drink (black)tea day in day out.
-Furthermore, Robbie Williams and the captain of the Titanic come from this hole.
+Furthermore, Robbie Williams and the captain of the Titanic come from this town.

 Closing words or rather “credits”?

 Don’t you only get credit points at Migros or Coop (note: supermarkets)?!
-Apart from that I would say the porn business is a lot more lucrative and hot than skateboard filming.
+Apart from that I would say the porn business is a lot more lucrative and hotter than skateboard filming.

 Interview conducted by: Alan Maag